 - Kubectl CLI

-Before the installation,lets check if we have got right Kubernetes version.
+Before the installation, let us check if we have got the right Kubernetes version.

 Step #1.Download Velero